edith-labs/edith-labs.github.io/src/markdown-pages/privacy.md

 ## Accessing, changing, or deleting information

-You can us at [support@edithlabs.com](mailto:support@edithlabs.com) if you would like all your account information deleted.
+You can contact us at [support@edithlabs.com](mailto:support@edithlabs.com) if you would like all your account information deleted.

 ## California Online Privacy Protection Act Compliance